andreipfeiffer/manifesto/README.md

 We use `TypeScript` because of two primary reasons:

-1. **Communicates structure & contracts**
+1. **Communicates structure & design**
    Very useful for deeply nested data structures like `Arrays` and `Objects`, to have IntelliSense on what properties are available and what their type is.
+It also forces you to think more deeply about code design and domain modelling.

+2. **Documents function contracts**
-Also, useful to document a `function arguments` and its `return type`, to know how to call a function/method and what to expect from it.
+   You get out-of-the-box documentation on `function arguments` and their `return type`, easily finding out how to call a function/method and what to expect from it.

-2. **Verifies that contracts are respected**
+3. **Verifies that contracts are respected**
    Let the type checker verify that you don't have any compile errors.
-Very useful in [refactorings](#-refactoring) to not miss any potential errors.
+Extremely useful in [refactorings](#-refactoring) to not miss any potential errors.

 <br />